-We take as our starting point the virtual humans implemented as part of the MRE project (Rickel et al., 2002).
+Our starting point was the virtual humans implemented as part of the MRE project (Rickel et al., 2002).
 These virtual humans are embedded in a dynamic virtual world, in which events can happen, agents can perform actions, and humans and virtual humans can speak to each other and communicate using verbal and non-verbal means.
-The virtual humans include sophisticated models of emotion reasoning (Gratch and Marsella, 2004), dialogue reasoning (Traum and Rickel, 2002) and a model of team negotiation (Traum et al., 2003).
-Agents use a rich model of dialogue closely linked with a task model and emotional appraisals and coping strategies for both interpretation of utterances as well as for decisions about when the agent should speak and what to say.
+The virtual humans are extensions of the Steve agent (Rickel and Johnson, 1999), and include sophisticated models of emotion reasoning (Gratch and Marsella, 2004), dialogue reasoning (Traum and Rickel, 2002) and a model of team negotiation (Traum et al., 2003) Agents use a rich model of dialogue closely linked with a task model and emotional appraisals and coping strategies for both interpretation of utterances as well as for decisions about when the agent should speak and what to say.